PhPersson/crypto-app/README_ENG.md

 ## Improvements
 - [ ] Allow the user to search for a specific cryptocurrency
+  - Partially difficult to implement due to the structure of the API.
+The "id" used to search for a currency may not always match the name of the currency.
+- [ ] Make the entire application responsive for smaller screens.
 - [X] Allow the user to change the color of the chart
-- [ ] Make the entire application responsive for smaller screens..
 - [X] Display better error messages than alerts.

 ## License